wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-green.md

 **Movement:** average, fly fast, swim average <br>
 **Morale:** brave <br>

 Dragons have advantage on all their saving throws.
-Green dragons are immune to poison and can hold their breath for 1 hour, while plants are immune to their breath.
+Green dragons are immune to poison and can hold their breath for 1 hour, while plants are immune to their breath attack.

 At the beginning of the dragon’s turn, each creature within sight of it must save vs fear or be frightened until the dragon’s next turn.